WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

 ##### Information presentation

-Clicking on single report should show the following:
+Clicking on a single reported media object should show the following:

 - The details of the reported media:
   - title